Paul Tillich: Biography

 Tillich was born on August 20, 1886, in the small village of Starzeddel, Province of Brandenburg, then part of Germany (modern-day Starosiedle, Poland).
 He had two younger sisters.
 Tillich's Prussian father, Johannes Tillich, was a conservative Lutheran pastor of the Evangelical State Church of Prussia's older Provinces; his mother, Mathilde Dürselen, was from the Rhineland and more liberal.

 When Tillich was four, his father was assigned to Bad Schönfliess (now Trzcińsko-Zdrój, Poland), a town of three thousand, where Tillich began primary school.
 In 1898, Tillich was sent to Königsberg in der Neumark (now Chojna, Poland) to begin his gymnasium schooling.
 He was billeted in a boarding house and lonely, so he read the Bible.
 At school, he discovered humanist ideas.

 In 1900, Tillich's father was transferred to Berlin.
 Tillich switched to a Berlin school in 1901 and graduated in 1904.
 In September of the preceding year, his mother died of cancer; Tillich was 17.
 He attended several universities: the University of Berlin beginning in 1904; the University of Tübingen in 1905; and the University of Halle-Wittenberg from 1905 to 1907.
-He received his Doctor of Philosophy (PhD) degree at the University of Breslau in 1911 and his Licentiate of Theology at Halle-Wittenberg in 1912.
+He received his Doctor of Philosophy (PhD) degree at the University of Breslau in 1911 and his Licentiate in Theology at Halle-Wittenberg in 1912.
 His PhD dissertation at Breslau was on Schelling and the history of religion.

 During his time at university, he became a member of the Wingolf Christian fraternities in Berlin, Tübingen, and Halle.

 In 1912, Tillich was ordained as a Lutheran minister in the Province of Brandenburg.
 On 28 September 1914, he married Margarethe ("Grethi") Wever (1888–1968), and in October he joined the Imperial German Army as a chaplain during World War I. Grethi deserted Tillich in 1919 after an affair that produced a child not fathered by Tillich; the two then divorced.
 During the war, Tillich served as a chaplain in the trenches; he buried his closest friend and numerous soldiers in the mud of France.
 He was hospitalized three times for combat trauma, and was awarded the Iron Cross for bravery under fire.
 He came home from the war shattered.
 Tillich's academic career began after the war; he became a Privatdozent of Theology at the University of Berlin, a post he held from 1919 to 1924.
 On his return from the war, he met Hannah Werner-Gottschow (then married and pregnant).
 In March 1924, they married; it was the second marriage for both.
 She later wrote a book entitled From Time to Time about their life together (including their open marriage).
 Although their lifestyle was upsetting to some, they remained together into old age.